nekokoe/Plasmer/README.md

 R version 4.2.0 （hash; randomForest 4.7-1.1）
 ```

-Be sure you installed all the required dependencies, they can be easily installed by conda:
+Be sure you installed all the required dependencies, they can also be easily installed by conda:

 ```
 conda env create -f environment.yaml